 You may want to consult an attorney or the applicable law in your state before making a partial payment on a debt.

 In most states, debt collectors can still attempt to collect debts after the statute of limitations expires.
 They can try to get you to pay the debt by sending you letters or calling you as long as they do not violate the law while doing so.
 However, a debt collector filing or threatening to file a lawsuit after the statute of limitations has expired may be violating the Fair Debt Collection Practices Act.

 Even if the statute of limitations has expired, a court may still award a judgment against you if you don’t show up and raise the statute of limitations as a defense.
 Ordinarily, it is the responsibility of the person being sued to point out that the statute of limitations has expired.
 For example, you may need to show that there has been no activity on the account for a certain number of years.

-The CFPB has prepared sample letters that you can use to respond to a debt collector who is trying to collect a debt along with tips on how to use them.
+The CFPB has prepared sample letters that you can use to respond to a debt collector who is trying to collect a debt.
+These letters include tips on how to use them.
 The sample letters may help you to get information, including information about the age of the debt.
-The letters may also help you set ground rules about any further communication, or protect some of your rights.
+The letters may also help you set limits or stop any further communication, or exercise some of your rights.

 If you're having trouble with debt collection, you can submit a complaint with the CFPB online or by calling (855) 411-CFPB (2372).